 Note: some videos, like “current skincare routine” or hair-care are hit or miss.
 I pause the video before watching anything, and read the description box.
 If the video is sponsored by a specific brand, I don’t watch it.
 It’s a guranteed commercial.
 If there is one or two products that were PR I might watch it.

-- Monthly Favorites: sometimes these can be informative, but if a YouTuber does monthly favorites, I have to really question how much they are using of each product.
+Sometimes these can be informative, but if a YouTuber does monthly favorites, I have to really question how much they are using of each product.
 When a new month starts, do they just switch products?
 I’ve also seen (more than a few times) a “favorite” mentioned that was used ONCE.
 Um…..maybe that is possible, but I just don’t believe it.
 I’ll wait for your empties video that includes it:)

-- Opening PR videos/ “What’s in my PO Box”/ New In Beauty: these became more popular about a year ago, but when big content creators began showing what they got in the mail.
+These became more popular about a year ago, but when big content creators began showing what they got in the mail.
 While it is nice to disclose this, it is SO MUCH excess of product, and the reactions don’t always seem genuine.
 There is just no way a person can be SO excited over every single product, but the creators also don’t want to be rude to a brand by saying something negative right away.
 From a business standpoint, this completely makes sense and I would act the same way.
 But from a consumer standpoint, it feels fake.
 These just highlight more products that are on the market and feel like a huge commercial, even if that isn’t the intent.

 Note: I also know that creators make these videos because they are asked!
 I see the comments too, but I personally don’t like them.

-- Makeup Hauls: On the opposite end, I don’t like watching hauls either.
+On the opposite end, I don’t like watching hauls either.
 I DO completely appreciate that creators are still using their own money to buy makeup occassionally, but there is just SO MUCH EXCESS.
 The amount in one haul is often what I would need for a year’s worth of makeup.
 And this is from people who already own a lifetime supply of makeup.
 I love makeup, but I’m so happy to have gotten to a point where I love everything I own so much, that I don’t really care what else is out there right now.
 I have a small but wonderfully curated collection.
 And I don’t want to be tempted to buy something I don’t need, so I avoid these videos.
 These are the biggest youtube videos I avoid.

-- Fashion Hauls: Similarly, there is just so much excess that I see.
+Similarly, there is just so much excess that I see.
 Sometimes, these can be nice if I know I’m going to need something for inspiration.
 Usually though, the fashion haul videos I see are put up regularly by the same people.
 And I’m talking a year’s worth of clothes about every months.
 It’s be nice to see how clothing is rotated, which a few creators have shown, but very few.